 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.

-I hope you enjoy the process of making these vegetarian rice-stuffed Turkish peppers as much as you enjoy eating them! 🙂
+I hope you enjoy the process of making these vegetarian rice-stuffed Turkish green peppers as much as you enjoy eating them! 🙂

 Bon appétit! / Afiyet Olsun!